fbpx

 What is known today is that isotretinoin does not increase the risk of skin cancer in humans.
 In fact, retinoids can protect you from this condition.
 They stimulate the formation of skin cancer protectants and modulate the immune system.
 Moreover, isotretinoin has been used to boost the effects of cancer drugs against other tumor types.

 An ounce of prevention is worth a pound of cure.
 And when it comes to preventing acne scars, nothing beats Accutane treatment.
-But you have to take it with caution and medical supervision.
+Just remember that you have to take it with caution and work closely with a licensed medical professional during therapy.

 Having Clear Skin Doesn’t Have to Be Convoluted Guesswork